apache/apisix/docs/en/latest/plugins/inspect.md

 ## Features

-* set breakpoint at any position
+* Set breakpoint at any position
-* dynamic breakpoint
+* Dynamic breakpoint
-* Customized breakpoint handler
+* customized breakpoint handler
-* you could define one-shot breakpoint
+* You could define one-shot breakpoint
-* work for jit compiled function
+* Work for jit compiled function
-* if function reference specified, then performance impact is only bound to that function (JIT compiled code will not trigger debug hook, so they would run fast even if hook is enabled)
+* If function reference specified, then performance impact is only bound to that function (JIT compiled code will not trigger debug hook, so they would run fast even if hook is enabled)
-* if all breakpoints deleted, jit could recover
+* If all breakpoints deleted, jit could recover

 ## Operation Graph